matias258/Algo1/README.md

 ## Specification

-We want to meet the requirements outlined in the "Enunciado_TPE.pdf" within the <b> folder on Overleaf, the response will be written in LaTeX for improved precision and presentation.
+We want to meet the requirements outlined in the "Enunciado_TPE.pdf" within the folder on Overleaf, the response will be written in LaTeX for improved precision and presentation.

 ## Implementation
 For this stage, we will utilize the specifications outlined in the Implementation Specification phase to successfully implement the previously described problem.

-This can be found in the <b>tp implementación<b> folder.
+This can be found in the <b>tp implementación folder.